- Personal Finance»

 Saving at the Pump

-Recently, gasoline prices have climbed above $3.00 a gallon with the national average at $3.30 as of January 3, 2014.
-Today's sustained prices in this range make it tough for us to keep our gasoline budget under wraps as unpredictable gas prices and steadily rising prices add up quickly.
-The purpose of this hub is to help lower the monthly gas bill to give you more room in your budget for other expenses.
+Luckily, gasoline prices have hovered around $2.25 - $2.50 a gallon nationally over the past year.
+However, gas prices are unpredictable, and it is still important to find ways to reduce our gasoline consumption and find savings where savings are to be had.
+The purpose of this hub is to help lower the monthly gas bill to give you more money to save, invest, or room in your budget for other expenses.
 I realize that not all of these tips will be implemented by one single driver, but I wanted to offer a number of gas saving tips that are maybe a little different than what you've normally seen in an article about saving money at the pump.
 I aim to give you some resources to explore and even develop your own saving tips if you so desire.
-This hub is sort of a spin off of my original hubs, How to Effectively Save Money and More Ways to Effectively Save Money, because of the numerous questions I received from hubbers about saving money on higher fuel costs.
+This hub is a deeper list from my original gas saving hub How to Save Money on Gasoline.
+These gas saving hubs are a sort of a spin off of my original hubs, How to Effectively Save Money and More Ways to Effectively Save Money, because of the numerous questions I received from hubbers about saving money on higher fuel costs.
 Let's begin!

 Have you or will you ever implement these gas saving techniques to your daily life?